-- review the evidence on SRH-HIV linkages since the 2004 Glion Call to Action on Family Planning and HIV/AIDS in Women and Children to inform advocacy for reaffirming the need to promote linked interventions;
+- review the evidence on SRH-HIV linkages since the 2004 Glion Call to Action on Family Planning and HIV/AIDS in Women and Children to inform advocacy, policies and programmes, and related funding architecture for reaffirming the need to promote linked interventions;

-- revisit what needs to happen within the SDGs development framework, the Global Strategy on Women, Children and Adolescent health, and the Fast Track commitments to end the AIDS epidemic to facilitate stronger SRHR policies; and
+- revisit interventions (related to policy, programming and finance architecture) for women and girls living with and at risk of HIV within the SDGs development framework, the Global Strategy on Women, Children and Adolescent health, FP2020 and the Fast track commitments to end the AIDS epidemic; and

-- recommit to advancing SRHR for women and girls that also explicitly strengthen health systems and financing to achieve UHC.
+- recommit to advancing SRHR for women and girls including those affected by HIV that also explicitly strengthen health systems and financing to achieve UHC.